caithmac/upsc-digitalgarden/src/site/notes/UPSC/Neomarxism.md

 ----
 #### Neo - Marxist
-- Identfied various reason as to why theories of [[UPSC/Marx|Marx]] failed to get culiminated in revolution.
+- Identfied various reason as to why theories of [[UPSC/Karl Marx|Karl Marx]] failed to get culiminated in revolution.
 - They argued that in post industrial society there is projected better living standard and bridging the gap between social classes through mass education, mass production and mass consumption.
 - Arguments of :
 - Working class has not evolve into revolutionary movemnt